LucasDSL/APInsights/README.md

 ### How to run it locally ?

-1. You will need git, npm and node.js to run it.
+1. You will need git, mariadb, npm and node.js to run it.
 2. Clone this repository using git and go to the folder

 ```git